History of Batten disease

 As you can see, even though Juvenile Batten disease has been known to exist for over 100 years, most of the research progress has been made in the last few years.
 For many families across America and around the world, this is quite literally a race against time.
 Science provides hope for a cure, but in order to turn this hope into reality, we need to raise enough capital to fund multi-year research programs, drug discovery projects, and clinical trials.

 Because Juvenile Batten disease is so rare, affecting several hundred children in the United States, research aimed at finding a cure is also extremely underfunded.
-Of the $31.3 billion awarded by the U.S. Department of Health and Human Services for medical research in 2016, $1,670,876 million went to financing research for Juvenile Batten disease (1.2 per 100,000)(Sleat, Gedvilaite et al. 2016).
-Other rare diseases such as childhood leukemia which is 8 times more prevalent (4.5 per 100,000) received 100 times more ($167 million)(Group 2010).
-Almost two million dollars or six studies is not nearly enough to win the fight against a disease that, despite its obscurity, is the most common form of neurodegeneration in childhood.
+Of the $31.3 billion awarded by the U.S. Department of Health and Human Services for medical research in 2016, 1.67 million went to financing research for Juvenile Batten disease.
+Other rare diseases such as childhood leukemia, which is 8 times more prevalent than juvenile Batten disease, received 100 times more funding than juvenile Batten disease.

 While these various avenues of clinical research reflect the progress in our search for a treatment for NCLs, increasingly vulnerable funding sources threaten the ability of these scientists to continue their pursuit for a cure.
 The best hope we have for a treatment is in empowering investigators to continue their research into the mechanisms of NCLs to identify targets for therapies, work with the pharmaceutical industry to create drugs that match those targets and together, move potential treatments through clinical trials delivering them to children and families suffering from these devastating diseases.